Actindo-AG/Documentation/DataHub/UserInterface/02b_AttributeSets.md

   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all attributes in the list are selected.

 - ![Edit](../../Assets/Icons/Edit01.png "[Edit]") (Edit)
   Click this button to edit the configuration of the selected attribute.
 This button is only displayed, when a single checkbox of an attribute with an editable configuration is selected.
-The *Edit attribute for set* view is displayed.
+The *Edit attribute for set "Attribute set name"* view is displayed.
 Alternatively, you can click directly a row in the list to edit an attribute configuration.

-[comment]: <> (Edit is not working)
+[comment]: <> (Edit is not working -> Bugticket)

 - ![Delete](../../Assets/Icons/Trash03.png "[Delete]") (Delete)
   Click this button to remove the selected attribute from the attribute set.
-This button is only displayed, when at least one checkbox of an attribute is selected.
+This button is only displayed if at least one checkbox of an attribute is selected.

   > [Info] If you remove an attribute from the attribute set, the attribute itself is not deleted, but it is unassigned to the selected attribute set.

 - [ADD MAPPING]
   Click this button to add a mapping to the selected attribute.
 The *Add mapping* view is displayed.
 You can only add a mapping for attribute sets that are not inherited from another attribute set.
 This button is only displayed, when a single checkbox of an attribute is selected.

 The list displays all attributes assigned to the selected attribute set.
 Depending on the settings, the displayed columns may vary.
 When the ![Settings](../../Assets/Icons/Settings01.png "[Settings]") (Settings) button is gray, all fields are read-only.
 When the ![Settings](../../Assets/Icons/Settings02.png "[Settings]") (Settings) button is blue, the field *Required* is editable.

 - *Name*
   Attribute name.

 - *Calculated field*
   Indication whether the attribute is calculated by an ETL mapping from other fields to itself or not: